microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityServices.md

 # What makes a mixed reality feature

-To avoid the performance overheads of the `MonoBehaviour` class, all *services* (systems, features, or modules that require independent operation in a Mixed Reality Solution, e.g. Input, Boundary, SpatialAwareness) are required to be discrete plain old c# classes which implement `IMixedRealityService` and to register with the `MixedRealityToolkit`.
+To avoid the performance overheads of the `MonoBehaviour` class, all *services* (systems, features, or modules that require independent operation in a mixed reality solution, e.g. input, boundary, spatial awareness) are required to be discrete plain old c# classes which implement `IMixedRealityService` and to register with the `MixedRealityToolkit`.

 The `MixedRealityToolkit` then coordinates all referencing between services and ensures that they receive all appropriate events (E.g. Awake/Initialize, Update, Destroy) as well as facilitating the finding of other services when needed.